evanx/redex/README.md

 # Redix Router

-We tout Redix as "duct-tape for microservices."

 It is a Node-based message router.

+We tout Redix as "duct-tape for reactive microservices."

+More generally speaking, it is "glue for network services."

+Its characteristics are:
+- a generic framework for custom message processors
+- composable via runtime configuration

+Use-cases:
-It can be used to compose runtime plumbing for reactive microservices.
+- compose runtime plumbing for collaborating services
+- wire together network services
+- integration with legacy systems
+- a manager for Redis queues

-We implement basic processors for HTTP and Redis-backed queues.
+We implement basic processors for HTTP, Redis queues and file-based messages, as an exercise, and for our own limited requirements.

-We wish to implement processors for WebSockets too, in order to push messages into the browser.

-It is not prescriptive and might be used for other messaging mechanisms e.g. ZeroMQ, RabbitMQ and TCP/IP sockets e.g. for legacy systems.
+However it is not prescriptive and might be used for other messaging mechanisms e.g. ZeroMQ, RabbitMQ, Protocol Buffers and TCP/IP sockets e.g. for legacy systems.

+We intend to implement processors for WebSockets too, in order to push messages into the browser, for our own requirements.

+Additionally as an exercise, we intend to demonstrate its application for ZeroMQ, RabbitMQ, Protocol Buffers and TCP/IP sockets in the coming months.

+# Rationale

+Node is a superb platform for wiring network services, and indeed for the implementation of reactive microservices.

+Redis is a high-performance server for persistent data structures, "shared memory" and reliable queues.

+Combining Node and Redis for reactive microservices, is an exciting proposition for building high-performance, reactive systems.

+We wish to decouple our microservices and enable their collaboration through messaging e.g. via HTTP, Redis queues, etc.

+In practice we need to reconfigure such wiring at runtime as an operational concern.
+For this purpose, use we introduce Redix.

+The name "Redix" can be interpreted as "Redis-based message eXchange."
+Actually this is a misnomer, because it  it is a minimal non-prescriptive message-processing framework.
+It so happens that we intend to apply it to our own microservices which favour Redis.

 ## Processors